 - Worst moment: At the beach, Yoo Han was just droning on and on about all these different colours.
-This is a recurring trend, and he has been reciting a lot of colours in the past few episodes.
-The dialogue often consists of Yoo Han listing out names of colours with some useless trivia fact about their background.
+This is a recurring trend, and he has been reciting many colours in the past few episodes.
+The dialogue often consists of Yoo Han listing out names of colours with some useless trivia facts about their background.
 This was cute the first time he did it, but it got less and less interesting when that’s all he ever talked about.
 Dude, I get it, you memorized the encyclopedia passages about different colours.
 Can we change the topic please?

 - My thoughts: This ending was fine on its own, but it felt a little unsatisfying as a series finale.
-Color Rush didn’t resolve the plot with Yeon Woo’s missing mom, barely touched upon Yoo Han’s sudden character development, and there’s so much other potential storylines they could’ve done with Yeon Woo.
-As soon as I finished this episode, the first thing I did was look up whether there’s a planned sequel (there isn’t) because the story feels unresolved in its current state.
+Color Rush didn’t resolve the plot with Yeon Woo’s missing mom and barely touched upon Yoo Han’s sudden character development.
+Plus, there are so many other potential storylines they could’ve done with Yeon Woo.
+As soon as I finished this episode, I looked up whether there’s a planned sequel because the story feels unresolved in its current state.

 - Final thoughts: Despite a few flaws, Color Rush was a strong BL drama with some emotionally powerful themes and moments.
 I want to watch this story continue with a sequel.
 Hopefully, Yeon Woo continues to find happiness in his life, with or without colour, because his character is precious and must be protected at all costs.

 Color Rush 2 2022 series sequel Drama review